First Crusade: Siege of Antioch

 The crusader army, without Baldwin and Tancred, had marched on to Antioch, situated midway between Constantinople and Jerusalem.
 Described in a letter by Stephen of Blois as "a city very extensive, fortified with incredible strength and almost impregnable", the idea of taking the city by assault was a discouraging one to the crusaders.
 Hoping rather to force a capitulation, or find a traitor inside the city—a tactic that had previously seen Antioch change to the control of the Byzantines and then the Seljuk Turks—the crusader army began a siege on 20 October 1097.
 Antioch was so large that the crusaders did not have enough troops to fully surround it, and as a result it was able to stay partially supplied.
 The subsequent Siege of Antioch has been called the "most interesting siege in history."

 By January the attritional eight-month siege led to hundreds, or possibly thousands, of crusaders dying of starvation.
 Adhemar believed this to have been caused by their sinful nature, and rituals of fasting, prayer, alms-giving and procession were undertaken.
 Women were expelled from the camp.
 Many deserted, including Stephen of Blois.
 Foraging systems eased the situation, as did supplies from Cicilia and Edessa, through the recently captured ports of Latakia and St Symeon.
 In March a small English fleet arrived with supplies.
 The Franks benefited from disunity in the Muslim world and the possibility that they mistakenly believed the crusaders to be Byzantine mercenaries.
 The Seljuk brothers, Duqaq of Syria and Ridwan of Aleppo, dispatched separate relief armies in December and February that, had they been combined, would probably have been victorious.

 After these failures, Kerbogha raised a coalition from southern Syria, northern Iraq and Anatolia with the ambition of extending his power from Syria to the Mediterranean.
-His coalition first stopped at Saruj as noted above, a decisive mistake.
+His coalition first spent three weeks attempting to recapture Saruj, a decisive delay.

 Bohemond persuaded the other leaders that, if Antioch fell, he would keep it for himself and that an Armenian commander of a section of the city's walls had agreed to allow the crusaders to enter.

 Stephen of Blois had deserted, and his message to Alexios that the cause was lost persuaded the Emperor to halt his advance through Anatolia at Philomelium before returning to Constantinople.
-Alexios' failure to reach the siege was used by Bohemond to rationalise his refusal to return the city to the Empire as promised.
+(Alexios' failure to reach the siege would be used by Bohemond to rationalise his refusal to return the city to the Empire as promised.)

 The Armenian Firouz helped Bohemond and a small party enter the city on 2 June and open a gate, at which point horns were sounded, the city's Christian majority opened the other gates and the crusaders entered.
-In the sack they killed most of the Muslim inhabitants and many Christian Greeks, Syrians and Armenians in the confusion.
+In the sack, they killed most of the Muslim inhabitants and many Christian Greeks, Syrians and Armenians in the confusion.